Ryan4815/crowd-up/README.md

 Run "vagrant up" to create an Ubuntu 18.04 Desktop LTS Virtual Machines, for host (Crowd and Selenium installs via Ansible).

-The provisioning will run an Ansible playbook on the VM to install Atlassian Crowd.
+The provisioning will run an Ansible playbook on the VM to install Atlassian Crowd, selenium  and the java development kit (JDK).

-Selenium based UI tests (written in Java) can be found in the "selenium-test" folder.
+Selenium based UI tests (written in Java) can be found in the "selenium-test/crowd" folder (another example for writing selenium tests is provided in the example/ directory).

 To test Atlassian Crowd with Selenium run the following: ""